darraghd493/WasdInfo/README.md

 To build this, you will need to install PyInstaller.
 This can be done with `pip` (apart from Python) by doing `pip install pyinstaller`.
 Once you have done this simply run `pyinstaller cli.py --name WasdInfo --icon icon.ico --noconfirm --noconsole --onefile` and you should have compiled the Python application.

 ## Automation
-The automation for building has been removed for now.
+The automation for building is in testing right now (Windows only).
+To use this, open your terminal and run `start "build.bat"`.